 |The number of timer metrics currently seen by StatsD|

-The StatsD check does not include any event at this time.
+The StatsD check does not include any events.

-Returns CRITICAL if the StatsD server does not respond to the Agent’s health status request, otherwise OK.
+CRITICAL if the StatsD server does not respond to the Agent’s health status request, otherwise

-Returns CRITICAL if the Agent cannot collect metrics about StatsD, otherwise OK.
+CRITICAL if the Agent cannot collect metrics about StatsD, otherwise

 If you don’t know what StatsD is and how does it work, check out our blog post about it